youpie/Iconic/README.md

 These are ideas I want to implement.
 Everything with a `*` I want implemented before I want to release it
 - [X] Create Icon*
 - [ ] Add features
+    - [ ] Confetti 🎊 button on are you sure to close dialog
     - [X] Automatically load the folder Icon*
     - [X] Support SVG's*
     - [ ] Drag and drop